ratbag98/PySquaredle/README.md

 ## Contributing

 Not looking for contributions right now.
-This is a learning exercise as I start my journey in C#.
+This is a learning exercise as I start my journey in Python.
 Once it's "finished" I'll be happy to accept contributions.

 ## License